 Choose a Family Medicine Provider

-Primary care includes family medicine providers, pediatricians, internists, obstetricians/gynecologists, Nurse Practitioners and Physician Assistants.
-But your personal family provider is the best advocate for you and your family’s care, because family providers see people from birth through their senior years and develop a long-term relationship that spans those years.
+Primary care includes family medicine providers, pediatricians, internists, obstetricians/gynecologists, nurse practitioners and physician assistants.
+But your personal family provider is the best advocate for you and your family’s care, because family medicine providers see patients of all ages, from birth through the senior years and develop a long-term relationship that spans those years.
+At WWMG, our Family Medicine Providers include doctors, nurse practitioners, and physician assistants.

 How a Primary Care Provider Can Be Beneficial to You